Princesseuh/hugo-royal-theme/README.md

 theme = "hugo-royal-theme"
 ```

 And there you go!
 You should now have a working installation using this beautiful theme.
-Check below for more information on how to enable and customize all of its features
+Check below for more information on how to enable and customize all of its features.

 ## Configuration